First Crusade: Definition, Summary, Major Battles & Facts

 Siege of Jerusalem

 After turning things around and securing victory at Antioch, the knights of the crusaders began to truly believe that God was on their side.
-If that wasn’t the case, how else could they have won against a Muslim army that outnumbered them at least two to one during the Battle of Antioch?
+If that was not the case, how else could they have won against a Muslim army that outnumbered them at least two to one during the Battle of Antioch?

 Therefore, the crusader did not waste too much time.
 They marched on to Jerusalem, arriving in June 1099.
 There it took them a bit more than month to capture the city.
 The crusader 100,000-crusader forces that had marched at the start of the crusade was now down to around 14,000.
 However, what the crusaders lacked in numbers they made up for it in their combat prowess and well-equipped knights.